elibroftw/discord-bot/README.md

 # Discord Bot (Works best self hosted)
 A discord bot (called El Chapo) I made for my personal server.
-Rather than having a sole purpose, this bot is aimed at being doing all tasks I want it to do.
+Rather than having a sole purpose, this bot is aimed at doing all the tasks I want it to do.
 I made it for a singular server so it may not work for multiple servers (regarding the music playing features).

 # Features